-This is the article 1/5 for the series 'Woodland Carbon Explained' written by Matthew Hay for Forestry and Timber News.
+This is the article 1/5 for the series 'Woodland Carbon Explained' written by Forest Carbon for Forestry and Timber News.

 Carbon markets are fast-emerging as some of the 21st century’s most important.
 After decades of inaction, environmental ‘externalities’ are finally being shoehorned into our economic system, allowing their true value to be appreciated.
 But that process isn’t necessarily a straightforward one, nor easy to comprehend.
 There is a lot to get one’s head around, from the different types of carbon markets in existence – compliance and voluntary – to the different carbon commodities that can be sold, such as peatland carbon, woodland carbon, blue carbon, and more.
 Even within the woodland carbon category there are countless routes to market, and countless more acronyms.
 In the UK alone, we’ve got a ‘Woodland Carbon Code’, the‘Woodland Carbon Guarantee’ and a ‘Woodland Carbon Fund’.

 But what does each of those mean?
 What is their purpose, and how do they relate to each other?
 More importantly, which one is relevant to you?

 These are some of the questions I will be answering in a series of articles about woodland carbon for Forestry and Timber News.
 Starting with the ‘Woodland Carbon Code’, which underpins the woodland carbon market in the UK, I will look in future issues at what governs the price within carbon markets, how this market interacts (in England) with the ‘Woodland Carbon Guarantee’ and what the direction of travel for ecosystem services markets is, in this country.
 Finally, I’ll be fielding questions from you, the FTN’s readers.
 So, if any of the content I cover piques your interest then please get in touch with the editorial team and let them know!